Pachyaena: Species

 The genus' greatest diversity is seen in North America, with P. ossifraga known from Latest Paleocene strata of Wyoming, and P. gigantea, P. intermedia, and P. gracilis known from Early Eocene strata of Wyoming.
 P. nemegetica is known from Late Paleocene strata of Mongolia.

+Palaeoecology

+The dental microwear patterns of Pachyaena show that it processed large, irregular objects.
+They resemble those of the extant genus Crocuta.
+This suggests that like Crocuta, Pachyaena had an osteophagous diet.